Nonmonotonic quantum phase gathering in curved spintronic circuits: Introduction

 We point out that one-dimensional models for spin-carrier transport in mesoscopic interferometers have been used in the past with success. \cite{LGC90,S92,AL-G93,FR04,BFG05,NFSRN13,HBFB21,WSRBFN19} In particular, models similar to the one employed here have demonstrated to be well suited to experiments with arrays of interferometric loops where only one single (quasi-one-dimensional) orbital mode appears to contribute to quantum interference due to the decoherence experienced by relatively slow propagating higher modes.\cite{NFSRN13,WSRBFN19}

 The paper is organized as follows.
 In Sec. \ref{model} we introduce a one-dimensional model for conducting Rashba polygons.
 Our results on non-monotonic spin-phase gathering are presented in Sec. \ref{spin-phases}.
 In Sec. \ref{conductance} we discuss the consequences of the spin-phase gathering process in the conductance of Rashba loops.
 Sec. \ref{conclusions} is devoted to closing comments and conclusions.
-Some details on a semiclassical approach to the quantum conductance of Rashba loops are presented in an appendix.
+We also include a series of appendices with additional discussions on spin dynamics in Rashba loops and a semiclassical approach to the quantum conductance.